About the Review Process

 In my view, that notion is patently false; it's engendered from a sense of wanting to have the 'appearance of fairness,' just remember nobody said life would be fair.
 As I always say, let each wine compete on its own merits and let the chips fall where they may, that's the reasonable thing to do.

 But I didn't stop there like so many folks do today.
-It was through regular tastings, exploring new wines, new regions, and education I figured out one important thing, not all wines are equal.
-That said, some wines are just 'plonk,' while other can only be described as Über fantastic, and like I've said, "price is not always a determining factor" balance, depth, a soul is a good place to start.
+It was through regular tastings, exploring new wines, new regions, and education.
+Over the years, I come to one extremely important conclusion; while all 'men' are created equal, not all wines are created equal.
+That said, some wines are just 'plonk,' while other can only be described as Über fantastic, and like I've said, "price is not always a determining factor" balance, depth, a soul is an excellent place to start.

-Full Disclosure: In the interest of full disclosure, I do make mention in the review how I may have encountered the reviewed wine.
+In the interest of full disclosure, I do make mention in the review how I may have encountered the reviewed wine in each article.

-Regarding Publishing: Reviews will appear on the Cuvée Corner Wine Blog and may also appear on the following social media platforms, such as, Facebook, Instagram and I will post it on Twitter for nearly 22,000 vino-sapiens, who incidentally are mostly cork-dorks, wine-biz, etc. like me.
+Reviews will appear on the Cuvée Corner Wine Blog and may also appear on the following social media platforms, such as, Facebook, Instagram and I will post it on Twitter for nearly 23,000 vino-sapiens, who incidentally are mostly cork-dorks, wine-biz, etc. like me.